 The document describes a minimum set of standards to be used for installing, maintaining and administering Linux on computers, both physical and Virtual in a commercial production environment.
-These standards can also be used as a guideline for home, SOHO and hobby environments.
+These standards can also be used as a guideline for home, Small Office/Home Office (SOHO) and hobby environments.

-All physical hardware should have hardware based RAID whenever possible.
+All physical hardware in a commercial datacenter environment should have hardware based RAID whenever possible.

 Linux Distributions and Versions

 The latest version and update level of Linux, such as Red Hat Enterprise Linux (RHEL), Fedora, or CentOS should always be used where possible.
 The only exceptions should be when applications require an earlier version of a given distribution to function correctly.

 Earlier versions of any distribution should always be installed and updated to the latest update level.

 CentOS is an acceptable alternative for RHEL in many production environments and for lab and testing environments in which the specific requirement for RHEL is not an issue.
 CentOS is a binary compatible, free, Open Source version of RHEL which has simply had all of the Red Hat logos and branding replaced by CentOS logos and branding.
 It’s release and update cycles are a few weeks to months later than the Red Hat cycles.

 Linux Updates and Patches